Next Dundee Manager Odds - Who Could Replace Steven Pressley?

 Should results not improve quickly, Dundee may be forced to look elsewhere, and football betting sites could soon be offering odds on who could become the next Dundee manager.

-Here are three potential profiles they could consider.
+Here are four potential profiles they could consider.

 Scott Brown